The State of REITs: December 2022 Edition

-- The REIT sector has now achieved gains in only 4 of the first 11 months of 2020, with a 22.2% total return in November
+- The REIT sector achieved back-to-back months of gains for the first time in 2022, with a +3.33% total return in November.

-- Only 89.44% of REIT securities had a positive total return in November
+- 72.84% of REIT securities had a positive total return in November.

 Performance of Individual Securities

-89.44% of REITs had a positive return in November, but only 24.31% are in the black year to date.
-During the first eleven months of last year, the average REIT had an impressive +29.13% return, whereas this year the average REIT has seen a poor total return of -14.68%.
+72.84% of REITs had a positive total return in November, but only 20.00% are in the black year to date.
+During the first eleven months of last year, the average REIT had a +28.48% return, whereas this year the average REIT has seen a -18.42% total return.

 Although a REIT’s decision regarding whether to pay a quarterly dividend or a monthly dividend does not reflect on the quality of the company’s fundamentals or operations, a monthly dividend allows for a smoother cash flow to the investor.
 Below is a list of equity REITs that pay monthly dividends ranked from highest yield to lowest yield.